-The Egyptian Goddesses each have their own area of the world to attend to, and the more popular deities still have working temples to them in Egypt.
-There are so many that students of Egyptian mythology and religion spend entire years studying on their various temples and practices.
-There is much to learn about the ancient Egyptian Gods and Goddesses.
-Perhaps they look over us even today.
+The Egyptian Goddesses each have their own area of the world to attend, and the more popular deities still have working temples to this day in Egypt.
+There are so many temples and places of worship that students studying Egyptian mythology and religion can spend years studying in various temples and learning about many different practices.